 This statement is made by Virgin UK Holdings Limited (VUKH) whose ultimate parent company is Virgin Group Holdings Limited (a company incorporated in the British Virgin Islands which is wholly owned by Sir Richard Branson).
-This statement is made in relation to VUKH's supply chain, as well as (1) those of the following of its subsidiary undertakings: Virgin Management Limited (VML), Virgin Enterprises Limited (VEL), Virgin Holdings Limited (VHL) and VM Advisory Limited (together with VUKH, VML, VEL and VHL, the "Virgin Management Companies") and Virgin.com Limited, Virgin Red Limited, Virgin Start Up Limited and (2) The Virgin Foundation (altogether, "Virgin").
+This statement is made in relation to VUKH's supply chain, as well as (1) those of the following of its subsidiary undertakings: Virgin Management Limited (VML), Virgin Enterprises Limited (VEL), Virgin Holdings Limited (VHL) and VM Advisory Limited (together with VUKH, VML, VEL and VHL, the "Virgin Management Companies") and Virgin.com Limited, Virgin Start Up Limited and (2) The Virgin Foundation (altogether, "Virgin").

 The Virgin Management Companies are the home of Virgin.
-We work alongside the Branson family and promote the growth of the Virgin brand by developing and nurturing valuable Virgin businesses.
+We support the Branson family and the growth of the Virgin brand by developing and nurturing valuable Virgin businesses.
 We aspire to change business for good.

 We support the Branson family's investments in the following sectors: travel & leisure, financial services, health & wellness and mobile, media & technology.
 We oversee both branded and unbranded investments and manage the portfolio of brand licensing agreements with all Virgin companies.

-The Virgin Management Companies are headquartered in London alongside Virgin. com, which operates the Virgin website, social media and digital assets; Virgin Red, our members' platform for living a life more Virgin; Virgin Start Up, which provides government-backed loans to entrepreneurs and The Virgin Foundation, known as Virgin Unite, our non-profit foundation uniting people and supporting entrepreneurial ideas to create opportunities for a better world.
+The Virgin Management Companies are headquartered in London alongside Virgin. com, which operates the Virgin website, social media and digital assets; Virgin Start Up, which provides government-backed loans and other support to entrepreneurs and The Virgin Foundation, known as Virgin Unite, our non-profit foundation uniting people and entrepreneurial ideas to create opportunities for a better world.

-Understanding and risk assessing our supply
+Understanding and risk assessing our supply chain

-We are an office-based business and our supply chain reflects this.
-Unchanged from 2016, when we first published a statement, the bulk of our procurement by spend is on third party services to support our business, including legal firms, consultancies, brand and marketing agencies, IT support, HR services, facilities and travel.
+We are a circa 200 person investment and brand management business and our supply chain reflects this.
+The bulk of our procurement by spend continues to be on third party services to support our business, including legal firms, consultancies, brand and marketing agencies, IT support, HR services, facilities and travel.
 We also procure a limited selection of goods including office furniture, food and beverages for our offices and IT equipment.
-97 per cent of our spend on goods and services is with suppliers in Europe, Australia and New Zealand and the United States of America.
+96 per cent of our spend on goods and services is with suppliers in Europe, Australia and New Zealand and the United States of America.

-In 2017 we worked with an organisation called Made in a Free World to carry out a comprehensive country and sector risk analysis of slavery and human trafficking throughout our supply chain involving an analysis of our direct suppliers as well the inputs to create the goods and services which we procure from these suppliers.
+We use the FRDM platform from Made in a Free World to periodically assess the risk of slavery and human trafficking throughout our entire supply chain involving an analysis of all our direct suppliers as well the inputs to create the goods and services which we procure from these suppliers.

-The analysis confirmed that over 98 per cent of our supply chain by spend has a low risk of slavery.
-However, it also confirmed that there are a few areas of higher risk - for example, our IT equipment and telephones and also some of the occasional gifts and merchandise we procure such as t-shirts or food hampers.
+Our latest analysis from 2018 confirms that over 95 per cent of our supply chain by spend has a low risk of slavery.
+However, we also know that there are a few areas of higher risk - for example, our IT equipment and mobile phones and also some of the occasional gifts and merchandise we procure such as t-shirts or food hampers.
 We acknowledge that, for example, whilst we might purchase a mobile telephone from a reputable UK supplier, the manufacture of components or sourcing of raw materials to create the telephone has a significantly increased risk of involving slavery.
-This information is being used to focus the effort of our anti-slavery work in the future.
+This information is being used to focus our ongoing monitoring of our supply chain and the effort of our anti-slavery work in the future.